 Hans Rosling - the Extraordinary Life of a Statistical Guru

-The recent death of the inspirational Swedish statistician Han Rosling has left a hole in the world.
-Tim Harford and others who met him pay tribute to a master communicator whose captivating presentations on global development were watched by millions.
+A huge hole was left in the world this week with the death of the Swedish statistician Han Rosling.
+He was a master communicator whose captivating presentations on global development were watched by millions.
+He had the ear of those with power and influence.
 His friend Bill Gates said Hans ‘brought data to life and helped the world see the human progress it often overlooked’.

 Image: Hans Rosling, Credit: Associated Press